yannick2019/cookie-clicker/README.md

 - `git clone project`
 - `pnpm install # or npm install # or yarn to install dependencies`
 - `pnpm run start # or npm start # or yarn ... to start developing`
-#### or
-- Clone the project that use Liveserver to be able to see the development as it's done.